urmel79/IO_esp8266_oled_gps_lora_gh/README.md

 <!-- @TODO: insert image of LoRaWAN network -->
 (image will follow soon)

-## LoRa or LoRaWAN? -- The difference is 1 GPIO pin
+## LoRa or LoRaWAN? - The difference is 1 GPIO pin

 For the application of a [TTN](https://www.thethingsnetwork.org/docs/) based LoRaWAN network 1(!) additional GPIO pin of the ESP mcu to the LoRa transceiver module is required.
 Unfortunately, this pin of the ESP8266 is not available because all others are already occupied by the other peripherals and communication channels (e. g. *UART* to the gps sensor, *I2C* to the OLED display and *SPI* to the LoRa transceiver module itself).

-Because of this dilemma the whole project had to be migrated for the use of ESP32 with significantly more GPIO pins.
+Because of this dilemma the whole project had to be migrated for the use of ESP32 with its significantly more GPIO pins.
 It was a hard piece of work since there are many differences in the Arduino API especially in the wifi handling.
-So there are many `#defines` in the source for choosing the rigth mcu platform and software modules.
+So there are many `#defines` in the source for choosing the right mcu platform and software modules.

 ## Node-RED Flow